Macsok/Exploratory-Data-Analysis/README.md

   - 14.10.2024    answered for a couple of questions about the dataset, wrote script that extracts ingredients from list of cocktails, 3.5h
   - 17.10.2024    preprocessing data script, started scikit-learn analysis, 0.5h
   - 18.10.2024    ingredients reference to list, 1h
-  - 19.20.2024    list of ingredients to list of names function, K-means, 1.5h
+  - 19.10.2024    list of ingredients to list of names function, K-means, 1.5h
+  - 21.10.2024    cleaned up scikit-learn analysis, clusterization and prediction scripts, 1.5h